zoom/zoomapps-advancedsample-react/README.md

 Please see the `.env.example` file in the repository.

 - Create a `.env` file by copying the example and filling in the values
+  - If you are in development, use the Client ID and Client secret under `Development`
   - Lines starting with a '$' are terminal commands; you'll need the openssl program.
-Run the command in your terminal and capture the output
+Run the command in your terminal and capture the output, or you can use what those values are currently set at for now.
   - Note that the three 'AUTH0' - prefixed fields are optional - see instructions for the Third Party OAuth below.
 Leaving out any of these three values will disable this demonstration feature.

 ### Start your Ngrok (reverse proxy)